Bench Dips

 Bench dips are a fantastic exercise to do before attempting the bodyweight tip.
 The movement builds tricep and shoulder strength, allowing trainees to suspend themselves in the air and use their upper body musculature to ‘dip’ and push themselves back to the top.

-How to Perform Bench Dips (Step-By-Step)
+How to Perform Them (Step-by-Step)

 Things to keep in mind: